evansbenj/BIO722.md/2_preparing_a_reference_genome.md

-2. We now need to to generate another file using `samtools`.
+2. Some software need an `fai` file that can be generated using `samtools`.
 Please type this:

-  `samtools faidx my_monkey_chromosome/chr`ZZZ`.fa`
+  `samtools faidx chr`ZZZ`.fa`

   Here, the `samtools` command tells the computer to execute the `samtools` program.
 The `faidx` option tells samtools to generate a file called `chr`ZZZ`.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
 Our reference genome has a contig for each chromosome.

-3. The third thing we need to do is to generate a `.dict` file with a program called [`picard`](http://broadinstitute.github.io/picard/).
+3. If you are going to use GATK for genotyping (which we are not), you will also need a `.dict` file, which can be generated with a program called [`picard`](http://broadinstitute.github.io/picard/).
 To do this, we need to use the latest version of java.
 Please type this command to make a symbolic link to this version:

 `ln -s /home/ben/jre1.8.0_111/bin/java`

 OK, now run picard like this:

-  `java -jar /usr/local/picard-tools-1.131/picard.jar CreateSequenceDictionary REFERENCE=my_monkey_chromosome/chr`ZZZ`.fa OUTPUT=my_monkey_chromosome/chr`ZZZ`.dict`
+  `java -jar /usr/local/picard-tools-1.131/picard.jar CreateSequenceDictionary REFERENCE=my_monkey_chromosome/chr`ZZZ`.fa OUTPUT=chr`ZZZ`.dict`

   As before, you will need to change the `chr`ZZZ in this command to match the chromosome you are working with.
-This should generate a file called `my_monkey_chromosome/chr`ZZZ`.dict`
+This should generate a file called `chr`ZZZ`.dict`